10% off with code SUMMERSALE |

 Get Specific

-As your students become more comfortable reflecting about why they are grateful, ask them to add reasons that they are grateful.
+As your students become more comfortable reflecting about why they are grateful, ask them to add reasons why they are grateful.
 For example, “I am grateful for my friend” becomes “I am grateful for John today because he asked me to join in a game of basketball and that felt good.”

 You Spot It; You’ve Got It